varsha-vishwanath/varsha_phase2/Custom_Challenges/Forensics.md

 One of my favorite foods is soya chunks.
 But as I was enjoying some Nutrela today, I noticed a few chunks weren’t quite right.
 Seems like something’s off with their structure.
 Could you help me fix these broken chunks so I can enjoy my meal again?

 ### Solution
 The original `nutrela.png` file seemed to be corrupted so i used `hexedit` to go in and change the magic bytes to the correct `.png` format.
 Then I kept using `pngcheck` to figure out what was wrong with the file and changed the bytes in hexedit accordingly.
+Finally, I opened the image to get the flag.

 <img width="1000" height="852" alt="nutrela" src="https://github.com/user-attachments/assets/75c3e825-953d-411c-94ab-acaa1eb257f8" />